-THEA 034 2.00 to 4.00 Units Musical Theatre
+THEA 034 2.0 to 4.0 Units

+Musical Theatre

 Prerequisite: Audition for actors only, no auditions for crew and other staff.
 Course Advisory: SCC minimum English standard.
 The study, rehearsal, and public performance of musical works for the stage including operas, operettas and musicals.
 Students participate as vocalists, musicians, dancers, and accompanists.
 Variable units: 48 hours of participation equals one unit of credit.
-This is an open entry / open exit class.
+This is an Open Entry/Open Exit class.
 Formerly MUSC 022.
-Repeatable 3 times.
-One hour lecture, three hours lab, and three to six hours weekly by arrangement.
+One hours lecture, three hours lab, three to six hours weekly by arrangement.